helpingstar/cs285-script/script/CS_285_Lecture_4_Part_1.md

 113. And to interpret this as a Markov chain, we need to define an augmented statespace.
 114. So our original statespace is S, but we also have these actions, and the actions make this a Markov decision process.
 115. But we know that the action depends on the state based on the policy.
-116. So pi theta A t givens_t allows us to get a distribution of our actions conditioned on states.
+116. So pi θ A t givens_t allows us to get a distribution of our actions conditioned on states.
 117. So what we can do, is we can group this state and action together into a kind of augmented state.
 118. And now, the augmented states actually form a Markov chain.
 119. So P of st plus 1 comma a_t plus 1 given st comma at, the transition operator in this augmented Markov chain is simply the product of the transition operator in the MDP and the policy.